GluuFederation/docs-gg-prod/docs/source/tutorials/oidc-steppedup-auth-tutorial.md

 - Fill in the following boxes:
      - **Name:** oidc-steppedup-demo
      - **Hosts:** `<your-server-host>`, `Tip: Press Enter to accept value`.
 In my case, I am using server and updated `/etc/hosts` file.
-This is the host which we will used to request in browser after configuration.
+This is the host which we will use to request in a browser after configuration.
 You can register your domain host if you are using live servers.
-For further next tutorial I am using `dev1.gluu.org`, you need to use your host.
+For further next tutorial, I am using `dev1.gluu.org`, you need to use your host.
 Check kong docs for more routing capabilities [here](https://docs.konghq.com/0.14.x/proxy/#routes-and-matching-capabilities).

 ![oidc-demo2](../img/oidc-demo2.png)